bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Case 1: New Onset Night Sweats After Starting TRT

-A 52-year-old male with primary hypogonadism and low t starts testosterone gel.
+A 52-year-old male with primary hypogonadism and low t starts using testosterone gel.
 Within two weeks, he reports nightly episodes of sweating, waking up drenched and fatigued.
 His estradiol level is mildly elevated.
-After adjusting the testosterone dose to better balance his hormones and adding a Bedfan to his sleep environment, his symptoms resolve, and sleep quality improves.
+After adjusting his testosterone dose to better balance his hormones and adding a bFan to his sleep environment, his symptoms resolve and his sleep quality improves.

 Case 2: Night Sweats Due to Missed Injections

 A 60-year-old male on biweekly testosterone injections forgets a dose, leading to abrupt hormonal withdrawal and severe night sweats.
-After resuming regular injections and implementing cooling strategies (including the bFan), his symptoms abate, demonstrating the importance of consistent treatment for low testosterone.
+After resuming regular injections and incorporating cooling strategies, including the bFan, his symptoms abate, demonstrating the importance of consistent treatment for low testosterone.

 Frequently Asked Questions (FAQs)